Arts, history and traditions at the heart of Cornouaille

 What to do in Quimper

 There’s no shortage of things to do when you visit Quimper.
-First of all, there’s a wide choice of museums to suit all tastes.
+First of all, you have a wide choice of museums, with something for everyone.

 Musée des Beaux-Arts

 The Musée des Beaux-Arts is located in the heart of Quimper, in a magnificent Italian-style palace.
 Inside, you’ll discover a superb collection of works from the North, France and Italy.
-And of course, the emblematic Pont-Aven school has its place here, highlighting the Breton inspiration of the painters.
+And, of course, the emblematic Pont-Aven school has its place, highlighting the Breton inspiration of the painters.

 Musée de la Faïence

 Quimper is associated with the world of earthenware, and has a long tradition of excellence in this field.
-The Musée de la Faïence provides an opportunity to discover this art form through the centuries and to understand the techniques used.
+The Musée de la Faïence will give you the opportunity to discover this art through the centuries and understand the techniques used.
 The collection is remarkable, with themes and chronologies highlighted.

 Musée Départemental Breton

-Located in the former bishops’ palace, the Musée Départemental Breton is the emblem of the Breton region, with all its distinctive features.
-Archaeology, traditions, costumes, furniture and ceramics are all on display to showcase Breton historical know-how.
+Located in the former bishops’ palace, the Musée Départemental Breton is the emblem of the Brittany region, with all its distinctive features.
+Archaeology, traditions, costumes, furniture, ceramics – everything is retraced to highlight Breton historical know-how.

 Musée de l’Alambic

 Inaugurated in 1995, the Musée de l’Alambic is located in the Manoir du Kinkiz, the former château of Guillaume du Plessis.
-Here, you can discover the art of distillation and all its variants.
+Here you’ll discover the art of distillation and all its variations.
 Indeed, in the Breton past, all farms made their own cider and distilled some of it.

-Of course, you can also decide to simply stroll through the shopping streets of the historic town center.
-You can also take a boat trip to enjoy the iodized air and discover landscapes seen from afar.
+Of course, you can also decide to simply stroll the shopping streets of the historic city center.
+It can also be an opportunity to take a boat trip to enjoy the iodized air and discover landscapes seen from elsewhere.
 Last but not least, Quimper is a dynamic city with no shortage of leisure and festive activities, including festivals, shows, escape games and cinema.

 - How to get to the Cathedral